Pallet Racking Height

 Forklifting pallet loads

-Now it is possible that a user may have a fork lift truck with a double or triple extending mast, but is using it in a comparatively low ceiling situation.
-On these occasions it is quite possible that the mast itself will be higher than the load and care must be taken about this point.
+It is possible that a user may have a forklift truck with a double or triple extending mast, but is using it in a comparatively low ceiling situation.
+On these occasions, it is quite possible that the mast itself will be higher than the load and care must be taken about this point.

 Plan view showing pallet sitting on wheel casing.